ChindeaOne/SkyblockCollectionTracker/README.md

 ## Features
 - **MoulConfig GUI**
-  - Configure your tracking settings through the in-game GUI, accesible via `/sct`.
+  - Configure your tracking settings through the in-game GUI, accessible via `/sct`.

 - **Customizable overlay**
   - Enable color-coded text for each individual collection.
-(WIP)
   - Configure what stats you want to see displayed in the Overlay category.

 - **Tracking mechanics**